wikimedia-research/canonical-data/country/README.md

 > [!NOTE]
 > Includes null values

-The country's market research classification according to the [Wikimedia Foundation](https://en.wikipedia.org/wiki/Wikimedia_Foundation).
+The country's classification according to a [system developed in 2020](https://meta.wikimedia.org/wiki/Communications/Research/Global_market_and_audience_research_(2020)#Additional_insights) by the Wikimedia Foundations's Communications department based on market research.